bineet-coderep/Robust_Reach_Set_Computation/LinearSystemsWithFaults/Documentation/api-doc.md

 * `getAllFaultyCells()`: Returns the list of cells which correspond to some faulty variable.
 * `indexofBlk(i,j)`: Returns the index of the block support (represented in the field `faults`) corresponding to the cell `(i,j)`.
 * `isFeasible():` Returns `True` if the unsafe condition (the value of the `unsafe-state` th state variable is less than equals `unsafe-param`) is satisfied by the reached set given by A^k starting from the initial set as given in `initialSet`.

+## Class CalcReachableSetTimeVarying

+### Constructor

+- `CalcReachableSetTimeVarying(DynamicsReOp A, int k, list initialSet, list fault, list perturbation, int unsafe-state, float unsafe-param, int t)`: `list initialSet` is an ordered list of tuple of the form `(int min, int max)` representing the range of value for the state variable at that index. `list fault` is the list of blocks with uncertainties, represented using the tuple `(startrow,length,startcol,breadth)`. `list perturbation` is  an ordered list of list of tuple of the form `(int min, int max)` representing the range of values it can take at each time step, corresponding to the faulty variable (`list fault`) at the same index.
+The last two parameters correspond to unsafe condition check; _i.e._ the state number `unsafe-state` is less than equals the value `unsafe-param`. `t` is number of step after which the perturbation varies.

+### Methods

+- `getAllFaultyCells()`: Returns the list of cells which correspond to some faulty variable.
+- `indexofBlk(i,j)`: Returns the index of the block support (represented in the field `faults`) corresponding to the cell `(i,j)`.
+- `isFeasible():` Returns `True` if the unsafe condition (the value of the `unsafe-state` th state variable is less than equals `unsafe-param`) is satisfied by the reached set given by A^k starting from the initial set as given in `initialSet`.
+- `isFeasible:` Returns `True` if the unsafe condition (the value of the `unsafe-state` th state variable is less than equals `unsafe-param`) is satisfied by the reached set given by A^k starting from the initial set as given in `initialSet` with the time-varying faults as given by `perturbation`.